shepai/Foundational-behaviours/README.md

-# Foundational-behaviours-Physarum
+# Foundational-behaviours
-Looking at how Physarum solves problems as a foundational layer to AI
+Looking at how small brains solve problems as a foundational layer to AI

 ## Datasets